Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Make Sure Both Dogs Are of a Suitable Age

+Also, don’t breed on successive cycles; always take at least one heat off in between.
+This gives the female’s body time to recover.
 At the other end of the spectrum, try to avoid mating two older dogs, even if they’re both still fertile.
 Breeding is hard on both animals, and they’ll find it more difficult to recover quickly.

-The pups may also suffer if the bitch isn’t able to get enough rest and recuperation between breeding.
+The pups may also suffer if the female can’t get enough rest and recovery between breeding.
 There’s something to be said for experience, though, so you may not want to pair two extremely young dogs together.
-Aim for a happy-medium.
-Most experts recommend waiting until the bitch is at least 2 years old.
+Aim for a happy medium.
+Most experts recommend waiting until the female is at least 2 years old.

 Divider 4